 Why I Love This Oil Free Hummus

-I love this oil free hummus because it’s so nicely balanced–with no single ingredient dominating.
-It reminds me of the outstanding hummus we get at a local food cart called Banzo.
+I love this oil free hummus because it's so nicely balanced--with no single ingredient dominating.
+It reminds me of the outstanding hummus we get at a local food cart and restaurant called Banzo.
 These folks make some of the best hummus and falafel I’ve ever eaten.
 It's sooth, light and creamy, without having a too-strong flavor.
 That's exactly what I was going for in this recipe.
 I hope you'll agree, I think I've nailed it.

 If you find yourself eating hummus constantly and want a light, oil free recipe you can fall in love with, give this one a try.
 If you love it as much as I do, let me know!
 If you have an idea to make it even better—I’d love to hear that too.

 If you like this whole food plant-based recipe, you might also like: